Get paid up to $18,750 for your referral to ExtensisHR! Start Referral

 Certification benefits

-Certifications like Women’s Business Enterprise (WBE) or Women-Owned Small Business (WOSB) are available for businesses with female ownership of 51% or more.
+Certifications like Women’s Business Enterprise (WBE) or Women-Owned Small Business (WOSB) are available to businesses with 51% or more female ownership.

-Certification approval opens the door to a wide network of support, targeted business opportunities, and education and development programs.
-There are also mentoring opportunities as well as a boost in visibility across government supply chains.
+WBE and WOSB approval opens the door to targeted business opportunities, mentorship, development programs, and increased visibility across government supply chains.

 Grant opportunities

-Free funding is an advantage for any growing business, and there are many grant opportunities and programs available in place for women entrepreneurs.
-Each opportunity has its own qualifications and deadlines, so it’s best to research ahead of time to see which would make the most promising fit.
+Funding is helpful for any growing business, and there are grant programs designed specifically for women entrepreneurs.
+Each opportunity has its own qualifications and deadlines, so it’s best to research ahead of time to see which makes the most sense.

 Community support